Podcast : What is Positive Parenting in the Digital Age?

 It is critical that parents set good examples for their children in terms of online use; replacing their screen time with quality family time as much as possible.

-Ms Chhorn Rada, the psychologist highlights the importance of not practicing fear-based parenting.
+Ms Chhorn Rada, senior psychologist, highlights the importance of not practicing fear-based parenting.
 This further pushes the child into a shell.

 Positive parenting means educating children with love, not anger